char3210/SlimefunAdvancements/README.md

 This is where all your advancements will go.<br>
 Each item represents an advancement, where the key is the key of the advancement.<br>
 (It is stored as a NamespacedKey `sfadvancements:<key>`)<br>
-An advancement contains a group, parent(optional), display, name, criteria, and optional rewards.<br>
+An advancement contains a group, parent(optional), display, name, criteria, optionally hidden, and optional rewards.<br>

 The group is the id defined in `groups.yml`.